ACS Assessment Tool for Chemistry in Two-Year College Programs

 - Complete only those sections that help you with your goals.

-Not all sections of the self-study tool are applicable to all programs.
+Not all sections of the assessment tool are applicable to all programs.
 You may skip those sections that do not support your goals.

 - Share the tool internally.

-Users of the self-study tool have reported that collaborating with colleagues and administrators fosters rich discussion about the status and future of the program.
-Even those users who complete the self-study tool on their own have found great value in sharing the results with colleagues and administrators.
+Users of the assessment tool have reported that collaborating with colleagues and administrators fosters rich discussion about the status and future of the program.
+Even those users who complete the assessment tool on their own have found great value in sharing the results with colleagues and administrators.

-The self-study tool is based on the ACS Guidelines for Chemistry in Two-Year College Programs.
+The assessment tool is based on the ACS Guidelines for Chemistry in Two-Year College Programs.
 You may find it useful to refer to the Guidelines as you work.
-You can download the guidelines or request hardcopies from the ACS Office of Two-Year Colleges.

 - Work on one section at a time.